 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-MQTT is a good choice for wireless networks that experience varying levels of latency due to occasional bandwidth constraints or unreliable connections.
-Should the connection from a subscribing client to the broker get broken, the broker will buffer messages and push them out to the subscriber when it is back online.
+The MQTT protocol is a good choice for wireless networks that experience varying levels of latency due to occasional bandwidth constraints or unreliable connections.
+Should the connection from a subscribing client to a broker get broken, the broker will buffer messages and push them out to the subscriber when it is back online.
 Should the connection from the publishing client to the broker be disconnected without notice, the broker can close the connection and send subscribers a cached message with instructions from the publisher.

-MQTT was created by Dr. Andy Standford-Clark of IBM and Arlen Nipper of Arcom (now Eurotech) in 1999 as a cost-effective, reliable way to connect monitoring devices used in the oil and gas industries with remote enterprise servers.
-When challenged with finding a way to push data from pipeline sensors in the desert to off-site SCADA (supervisory control and data acquisition) systems, they decided upon a TCP/IP-based publish/subscribe topology which would be event-driven to keep satellite link transmission costs down.
+MQTT was created by Dr. Andy Stanford-Clark of IBM and Arlen Nipper of Arcom -- now Eurotech -- in 1999 as a cost-effective, reliable way to connect monitoring devices used in the oil and gas industries to remote enterprise servers.
+When challenged with finding a way to push data from pipeline sensors in the desert to off-site SCADA (supervisory control and data acquisition) systems, they decided upon a TCP/IP-based publish/subscribe topology that would be event-driven to keep satellite link transmission costs down.

 How MQTT works